CallinCeriani/blast2tree/README.md

 Make files|--M
 > Makes a folder for all .fasta's in a directory based on their names and moves them into their corresponding folder.

+### Disclaimer
+Those markers which have been reconstructed and meet the minimum length for comparison are often skewed to that of the reference marker from which they are reconstructed.